-Strong governance underpins the focus of FTSE Russell indexes ensuring that they continue to meet investors’ requirements and lead global standards in indexing.
+Strong governance underpins the focus of FTSE Russell indices ensuring that they continue to meet investors’ requirements and lead global standards in indexing.
 FTSE itself has a long history of collaborating with independent practitioner committees to assist in defining governance standards, with the first committee being set up in 1984 to oversee the management of the FTSE 100 Index.

 Why do we have committees?

-The independent committee structure supports the FTSE Russell Product Governance Board by helping ensure that all indexes reflect their underlying market and that the Index Methodology (a strict set of rules by which all FTSE Russell indexes are governed) evolve in line with the highest standards of the industry.
+The independent committee structure supports the FTSE Russell Product Governance Board by helping ensure that all indices reflect their underlying market and that the Index Methodology (a strict set of rules by which all FTSE Russell indexes are governed) evolve in line with the highest standards of the industry.
 The committees’ objectives are to support the FTSE Russell Product Governance Board to: